 REAPER is an accessible and affordable digital audio workstation (DAW).
 It can be used to compose, record, edit, mix and master pretty much any musical or audio-based thing you could name.

-Our first batch of tutorials start right from ground zero, getting you familiarised with some essential concepts and terminology, then guiding you through installing REAPER along with a couple of extensions to make it as accessible as can be.
+The tutorials on this page start right from ground zero, getting you familiarised with some essential concepts and terminology, then guiding you through installing REAPER along with a couple of extensions to make it as accessible as can be.
 The majority of our training will apply to Windows and Mac by design, but wherever there are significant differences, we’ll cover both perspectives.

 How to Listen or Download

 Each standalone tutorial can be streamed direct from this page, you’ll find an accessible embedded player just after the descriptions and download links.
 We’re also making everything available to download so you can pop a copy onto whichever device is most comfortable for you to listen to while you’re following along with our instructors.

 Sometimes, hitting the download link for a tutorial you’re interested in might result in the file being played using your browser’s built-in media player.
 If that happens to you, don’t worry, it’ll still be possible to download the tutorial.
 All you need to do is right-click on the download link instead (Windows screen reader users can hit Shift+F10, VO+Shift+M on Mac), then choose an option that mentions something like “Save Link As” or “Download link as” from the context menu that’ll pop up.
 Sorry we can’t be super specific, each browser uses slightly different lingo.

 Recordings of our monthly live meet-ups where we take deeper dives into specific topics are provided zipped.
 Download the recording you’re interested in and extract the zip file, you’ll find each meet-up has been split into topics, making these easier to reference back to whenever you need a reminder of how something’s done.